ekosz/atreyu/README.md

     a component until the initial data comes back from Falcor.
 Until then the component will `return null;` *Defaults to `true`.*
   * [`throwOnError = true`] *(Boolean)*: If true, the container will throw an error if the fetching from falcor fails.
-If false, the error will be passed down as a prop instead. *Defaults to `true`.*
+If `false`, the error will be passed down as a prop instead. *Defaults to `true`.*
   * [`renderLoading`] *(Function)*: If provided, this function will be called while Atreyu waits for the initial Falcor payload to be provided.
 This callback receives the props for this component.
 This will only be called